 One of the first gifts from the earth in the spring, dandelion greens are delicious and fun to gather.
 Try this recipe for a healthful treat.
 Sauteed Dandelion Greens.

-Dandelion greens dry beautifully.
-I like to dry them in the dehydrator all season long.
-Once I have a large quantity of dried leaves, I gently crush them into small bits and add to my herb tea mixes, sprinkle into soups and stews, and shake directly onto my salads.
+Also, you might want to know that Dandelion greens dry beautifully.
+You can dry them in the dehydrator all season long.
+Once you have a lot of dried leaves, gently crush them into small bits and add them to herb tea mixes, sprinkle into soups and stews, and shake directly onto salads.

-My goats seem to enjoy eating dried dandelion greens, too.
-For them,... however, I just pull up the entire plant, dry them on newspaper or in burlap sacks, and feed all winter long.
+If you have goats, they would enjoy eating... dried dandelion greens.
+For them, however, just pull up the entire plant, dry them on newspaper or in burlap sacks, and feed all winter long.

 04 of 05